gregbg218/DSA/fastSlowPointers/Start of LinkedList Cycle.md

 <img width="900" alt="image" src="https://github.com/user-attachments/assets/902b44de-f166-4221-bd7d-6ab2fb470c65" />

-So nC-K is the number of cycles travelled minus the distance of the meeting point from the start (K is the distance of the meeting point from the start)
+So nC-K is the number of cycles travelled minus the distance of the meeting point of fast and slow from the start of the cycle
+(K is the distance of the meeting point from the start)